-Tafamidis inhibits breast cancer resistant protein (BCRP) in vitro and may increase exposure of substrates of this transporter (e.g., methotrexate, rosuvastatin, imatinib) following VYNDAQEL 80 mg or VYNDAMAX 61 mg.
-Dose adjustment may be needed for these substrates.
+Tafamidis inhibits breast cancer resistant protein (BCRP) in humans [see Clinical Pharmacology (12.3)].
+Coadministration of tafamidis and drugs that are BCRP substrates may increase the exposure of substrates of this transporter (e.g., methotrexate, rosuvastatin, imatinib) and the risk of the substrate-related toxicities.
+Monitor for signs of BCRP substrate-related toxicities and modify dosage of the substrate if appropriate.